-BIOL1017 - Cell Biology, BIOL1018 - Molecular Biology and Genetics, BIOL1262 -Living Organisms II AND BIOL1263 - Living Organisms II OR BIOC1020 - Cellular Biochemistry, BIOC1021 - Practical Biochemistry 1, MICR1010 - Introductory Microbiology & Molecular Biology AND MICR1011 - Practical Microbiology & Molecular Biology.
+BIOL1017 - Cell Biology, BIOL1262 - Living Organisms I AND BIOL1263 - Living Organisms II OR BIOC1020 - Cellular Biochemistry, BIOC1021 - Practical Biochemistry 1, MICR1010 - Introductory Microbiology & Molecular Biology AND MICR1011 - Practical Microbiology & Molecular Biology.

-A study of the structure and function, taxonomy, reproduction, physiology and ecological applications of the protists and fungi inclusive of: The evolution of the eukaryotic condition; The biological diversity and phylogeny of the protists and fungi; The nutrition and adaptations within the protists and fungi; A systematic study of the major taxonomic groups: Diplomonads, Parabasilids, Euglenoids, Alveolates, Stramenopiles; The Algae: Cyanophyta; Glaucophyta; Rhodophyta; Chlorophyta, Streptophyte algae; The Fungi & fungal-like microorganisms; Reproduction in the protists and fungi; Ecology and economic importance of the protists and fungi; Chlorophyta and fungi; Management of the protists and fungi; Ecology and economic importance of the protists and fungi; Management of the protists and fungi.
+A study of the structure and function, taxonomy, reproduction, physiology and ecological applications of the protists and fungi inclusive of: The evolution of the eukaryotic condition; The biological diversity and phylogeny of the protists and fungi; The nutrition and adaptations within the protists and fungi; A systematic study of the major taxonomic groups: Diplomonads, Parabasilids, Euglenoids, Alveolates, Stramenopiles; The Algae: Cyanophyta; Glaucophyta; Rhodophyta;

+Chlorophyta, Streptophyte algae; The Fungi & fungal-like microorganisms; Reproduction in the protists and fungi; Ecology and economic importance of the protists and fungi;Management of the protists and fungi; Ecology, economic importance and management of the protists and fungi.Ecology and economic importance of the protists and fungi;Management of the protists and fungi.